cperead/ams_data_bivariate_eda/README.md

 This hypothesis is driven by the notion that life transitions (family, career) during this age range might influence training attendance differently for genders.

-The analysis focuses on the 25-40 age group and utilizes methods like:
+The analysis focuses on the 25-40 age groups and utilizes methods like:

 * Data Subsetting: Isolating relevant age groups and gender data.
 * Comparison of Average Monthly Training Participants: Analyzing trends for females and males over time.